-Having multiple debt are a financial burden.
+Having multiple debts is a financial burden.

 Whether it is in the form of credit cards, student loans, car loans, or any other debt obligation.
-Paying it off is more important to stay financially strong and to maintain a good credit score.
+Paying it off is more important to stay financially strong and maintain a good credit score.

-As a result, they get more and more into debt and file bankruptcy.
+As a result, they get more and more into debt and file for bankruptcy.
 Their credit score and reputation get ruined.

 So here is the exact breakdown of what you’ll learn about this method.

-What is a debt snowball method?
+What is a Debt Snowball method?